 Jeanne d’Arc me conduit

-The true France of St. Joan of Arc is a Heavenly form in the center of the Immaculate Heart of Mary.
-Royal and Catholic France as a Heavenly form was founded spiritually by St. Mary Magdalene on the shores of Provence where she brought the apostolic spirit from the foot of the cross and the tomb of the resurrected Christ to what later would be known as France.
+The Magdalene France of St. Joan of Arc is a Heavenly form in the center of the Immaculate Heart of Mary.
+Magdalene France as a Heavenly form was founded spiritually by St. Mary Magdalene on the shores of Provence where she brought the apostolic spirit from the foot of the cross and the tomb of the resurrected Christ to what later would be known as France.
 This was the Providential design bequeathed to France through St. Mary Magdalene and which later would be defended by St. Joan of Arc and spiritually renewed like roses from Heaven by St. Thérèse.

-Royaume France is the Kingdom Blessed of St. Joan and St. Thérèse; its spirituality is the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux.
-Our community consists of those acquainted with these two saintly sisters and their royal French hearts.
-We seek Our Lady’s mystical Kingdom of Catholic and Royal France with them and in union with St. Mary Magdalene as our spiritual foundress.
+Royaume France is the Kingdom Blessed of St. Joan and St. Thérèse founded on the architecture of St. Mary Magdalene’s heavenly structure of consciousness and her glorified heart.
+Its spirituality is the combined hearts of St. Joan of Arc and St. Thérèse of Lisieux within this architecture.
+We seek Our Lady’s mystical Kingdom of Magdalene France in union with St. Mary Magdalene as our spiritual foundress.
 May the Father’s Kingdom come, his will be done, on earth as it is in Heaven.
 May the reign of the Immaculate Heart of Mary be quickened through this devotion.

 One day in October of 2008, I had a life-altering embodied perception of the presence of St. Joan of Arc.
 This happened through the Jehannian hermeneutics of St. Thérèse of Lisieux’ poetry and plays.
 It was as if St. Joan somehow touched my soul through the voice of St. Thérèse.
 My life since that “divine glance,” as phrased in Edith Stein’s language, has been the pursuit of its meaning.
 The pathway of experiential understanding on which St. Joan and St. Thérèse have led me, to which I refer as “The Trail of the Dogmatic Creed,” has been a unique interplay of grace through Carmelite contemplative prayer and phenomenological insight inspired by Edith Stein quite unlike anything else I have ever experienced.
 The purpose of Royaume France is to make this model accessible to others.
 In doing this I further hope to introduce the methodology as a more general model of meaningful Catholic spirituality.

-Our Mission is the sanctification of souls through devotion to St. Joan of Arc, St. Thérèse of Lisieux, and the renaissance in our hearts of the Blessed Virgin Mary’s Catholic and Royal France.
+Our Mission is the sanctification of souls through devotion to St. Joan of Arc, St. Thérèse of Lisieux, and the renaissance in our hearts of the Blessed Virgin Mary’s Magdalene France.

-The sovereign establishment on earth as it is in Heaven of the Blessed Virgin Mary’s Kingdom of Catholic and Royal France bathed in the mystically beautiful light of the combined spirituality of Sts.
+The sovereign establishment on earth as it is in Heaven of the Blessed Virgin Mary’s Kingdom of Magdalene France bathed in the mystically beautiful light of the combined spirituality of Sts.
 Joan of Arc and Thérèse of Lisieux.

 Through a perceived intuitive “divine glance” in October of 2008, St. Joan of Arc became the life-long object of my intentionality through the Jehannian hermeneutics and mysticism of St. Thérèse of Lisieux.
 This act of grace transformed my simple devotion to Thérèse into a dynamic lived experience with the “combined hearts” of both saints who have a sisterly bond in Heaven as the secondary co-patronesses of France.
 That sisterly bond transfigured my own heart.
 Pursuing what I believed to be grace-inspired intuition, I followed in their footsteps “from grounds to conclusions” using the natural pedagogy of their French Catholic spirituality.
 This transformed my perceived meaning of life to an embodied presence of total consecration to the Immaculate Heart of Mary through what I call “la France mystique.”